KaustubhCoolkarni/Bank_Customer_Churn_Prediction/README.md

 # Bank_Customer_Churn_Prediction_Kaggle
 ## Predict the Bank customers which are going to churn.
-And also analyze the factors affecting for the churn.
+Also analyze the factors affecting for the churn.

 An international bank has a business problem with customer retention and observed high churn rates.
 The bank observed that alarming number of existing customers exit while it is